tekwiz/radiant-member-extension/README.md

 ### Settings

-The [Member Extension][rme] keeps its settings in Radiant::Config table, so in order to use correctly the extension you need to create some settings:
+The [Member Extension][tme] keeps its settings in Radiant::Config table, so in order to use correctly the extension you need to create some settings:

     Member.login_value = '/members' # The URL for the login form of your website.
     Member.home_path = '/articles' # Members will be redirected here on successful login.